 Q. Can dental injuries be prevented?

 A. Your child’s risk for dental injuries can be reduced greatly by following a few simple suggestions.
-First, reduce risk for severe oral injury in sports by wearing protective gear, including a mouthguard.
+First, reduce the risk for severe oral injury in sports by wearing protective gear, including a mouthguard.
 Second, always use a car seat for young children and require seat belts for everyone else in the car.
 Third, childproof your home to prevent falls and electrical injuries.
-Regular dental check-ups provide your dentist an opportunity to discuss additional age-appropriate preventive strategies with your child.
+Regular dental check-ups provide your dentist with an opportunity to discuss additional age-appropriate preventive strategies with your child.